-Agency Staff
+Project Staff

-- An organization chart was provided to the PMOC by SFMTA on March 13, 2015, along with an announcement of changes in three senior management positions on the CSP project team.
-Albert Hoe will assume the role of Deputy Program Director Project Services, which supervises Contract Administration, Document Control, Project Controls (scheduling and cost), Financial Management, and Configuration Management and Risk Management.
+• An organization chart was provided to the PMOC by SFMTA on March 13, 2015, along with an announcement of changes in three senior management positions on the CSP project team.
+Albert Hoe will assume the role of Deputy Program Director Project Services, which supervises Contract Administration, Document Control, Project Controls (scheduling and cost), Financial Management and Configuration Management and Risk Management.
 Eric Stassevitch will assume the role of Program Manager-Project Delivery in an acting status.
 This position supervises the Resident Engineering functions for all active construction.
 Rich Redmond, the former Program Manager-Project Construction, has left the project.
-Alex Clifford, the Construction Manager for the tunnel contract and the Third Party Coordination manager, will take on the role of CM Support, which appears to be a support role for the Program Manager-Project Delivery.
+Alex Clifford, the Construction Manager for the tunnel contract and the 3rd Party Coordination manager, will take on the role of CM Support, which appears to be a support role for the Program Manager-Project Delivery.
 The changes reflect significant changes in the functional roles of Messrs.
 Hoe and Stassevitch.
 The PMOC will be monitoring the effectiveness of the transition of the Project Controls functions, since Mr. Stassevitch was very actively involved in the oversight of the scheduling and cost control functions for the project.
-The PMOC noted that the Station Contract Progress Meeting held March 31 was more effective under Mr. Stassevitch's leadership than previous meetings attended by the PMOC. - The latest project organization chart indicates an open position for Senior Construction Support (Change Order) Dispute Resolution Claims.
-SFMTA stated that the stations contractor has yet to officially file any claims, although the contractor frequently raises concerns regarding schedule and cost impacts to its work.
-In the opinion of the PMOC, SFMTA could benefit from the support of the open position to establish complete and accurate project records that can be used in the event that the contractor follows through on claims against SFMTA.
+The PMOC noted that the Station Contract Progress Meeting held March 31 was more effective under Mr. Stassevitch's leadership than previous meetings attended by the PMOC.